 Pharyngitis, or sore throat, is more common in children than in adults.
-Most sore throats are viral but bacteria such as streptococcus can also produce pharyngitis.
-People at highest risk are those who have allergies, who work or live in crowded places, those who smoke, those susceptible to chronic sinus infections, and those who have compromised immune systems from fighting other illnesses or from recent chemotherapy treatment.
+Most sore throats are viral, but bacteria like streptococcus can also produce pharyngitis.
+People at highest risk are those who have allergies, who work or live in crowded places, who smoke, are susceptible to chronic sinus infections and have compromised immune systems from fighting other illnesses or from recent chemotherapy treatment.

-- Patient and family history: allergies or smoking, complaint of sore or scratchy throat, difficulty swallowing - Physical symptoms: pain while swallowing, redness in throat, scratchy throat, swollen lymph nodes in the neck, swollen tissues near back of throat, sometimes fever, headache, joint pain, muscle aches, and skin rash - Immunoglobulin blood test: elevated IgG - Oral cavity exam: red, swollen throat and tonsils - Palpation, neck: lymph nodes enlarged - PCR, throat swab: positive if bacterial or DNA-type viruses, negative for RNA-type viruses - RDT, streptococci: positive if bacterial, negative if viral - RT-PCR, throat swab: positive if RNA-type viruses, negative for bacteria and DNA-type viruses - Throat swab culture: positive if bacterial, negative if viral
+- Patient and family history: allergies or smoking, complaint of sore or scratchy throat, difficulty swallowing - Physical symptoms: pain while swallowing, redness in throat, scratchy throat, swollen lymph nodes in the neck, swollen tissues near back of throat, sometimes fever, headache, joint pain, muscle aches and skin rash - Immunoglobulin blood test: elevated IgG - Oral cavity exam: red, swollen throat and tonsils - Palpation, neck: lymph nodes enlarged - PCR, throat swab: positive if bacterial or DNA-type viruses; negative for RNA-type viruses - RDT, streptococci: positive if bacterial; negative if viral - RT-PCR, throat swab: positive if RNA-type viruses; negative for bacteria and DNA-type viruses - Throat swab culture: positive if bacterial; negative if viral